thesyzling/IBM_AI/Introduction to Deep Learning & Neural Networks with Keras/README.markdown

 - **Instructor**: Alex Aklson for creating an engaging and comprehensive course.
 - **IBM**: For providing the course through Coursera.
 - **Coursera**: For hosting the course and enabling flexible learning.

-## Contact
-For questions or feedback, feel free to open an issue in the repository or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).